Stay safe. Stay informed.

 o To register for the patient portal, call 662-615-2683 or email email@example.com.

 • The parking garage is closed to the public.
 Please utilize the front parking lots.
-Entrance to the hospital will be limited to two access points:
+Entrance to the hospital will be limited to three access points:

 FOLLOW THESE CDC RECOMMENDATIONS: